ddoran1/Maven_XML_Parser/README.md

 This application takes in a given XML doc of contacts and can convert to JSON or reconvert to XML

 # NOTE
-I realize my work in incomplete, in the spirit of honesty, this is as far as I got with the given time constraints.
+I realize my work is incomplete, in the spirit of honesty this is as far as I got with the given time constraints.
 I was busy with family all weekend which is why my submission went in on June 7, 2021.
 I had to quickly pick up on how to use Maven in order to give the most functional program within the alloted time.
 As it stands now, there was't time for a GUI so path to the Address Book XML had to hardcoded in.
 Thank you for your time and consideration.